 - Stay with your loved one.

-- Ask if you can tape record conversations so you can take notes.
-If helpful, ask if you can Face-time the visit with someone else who may be involved with your loved one’s care.
+- Ask permission to record conversations so you can listen carefully and take notes later.
+If helpful, ask if you can Face-time the visit with anyone else who may be involved with your loved one’s care.